Houston: Early settlement to the 20th century

 President Woodrow Wilson opened the deep-water Port of Houston in 1914, seven years after digging began.
 By 1930, Houston had become Texas's most populous city and Harris County the most populous county.
-In 1940, the U.S. Census Bureau reported Houston's population as 77.5% White and 22.4% Black.
+In 1940, the U.S. Census Bureau reported Houston's population as 77.5% White and 22.4% black.

 World War II to the late 20th century

 When World War II started, tonnage levels at the port decreased and shipping activities were suspended; however, the war did provide economic benefits for the city.
 Petrochemical refineries and manufacturing plants were constructed along the ship channel because of the demand for petroleum and synthetic rubber products by the defense industry during the war.
 Ellington Field, initially built during World War I, was revitalized as an advanced training center for bombardiers and navigators.
 The Brown Shipbuilding Company was founded in 1942 to build ships for the U.S. Navy during World War II.
-Due to the boom in defense jobs, thousands of new workers migrated to the city, both blacks, and whites competing for the higher-paying jobs.
-President Roosevelt had established a policy of nondiscrimination for defense contractors, and blacks gained some opportunities, especially in shipbuilding, although not without resistance from whites and increasing social tensions that erupted into occasional violence.
-Economic gains of blacks who entered defense industries continued in the postwar years.
+Due to the boom in defense jobs, thousands of new workers migrated to the city, both black, and white people competing for the higher-paying jobs.
+President Roosevelt had established a policy of nondiscrimination for defense contractors, and black people gained some opportunities, especially in shipbuilding, although not without resistance from white people and increasing social tensions that erupted into occasional violence.
+Economic gains of black people who entered defense industries continued in the postwar years.

 In 1945, the M.D.
 Anderson Foundation formed the Texas Medical Center.
 After the war, Houston's economy reverted to being primarily port-driven.
 In 1948, the city annexed several unincorporated areas, more than doubling its size.
 Houston proper began to spread across the region.
 In 1950, the availability of air conditioning provided impetus for many companies to relocate to Houston, where wages were lower than those in the North; this resulted in an economic boom and produced a key shift in the city's economy toward the energy sector.

 The increased production of the expanded shipbuilding industry during World War II spurred Houston's growth, as did the establishment in 1961 of NASA's "Manned Spacecraft Center" (renamed the Lyndon B. Johnson Space Center in 1973).
 This was the stimulus for the development of the city's aerospace industry.
 The Astrodome, nicknamed the "Eighth Wonder of the World", opened in 1965 as the world's first indoor domed sports stadium.

 During the late 1970s, Houston had a population boom as people from the Rust Belt states moved to Texas in large numbers.
 The new residents came for numerous employment opportunities in the petroleum industry, created as a result of the Arab oil embargo.
 With the increase in professional jobs, Houston has become a destination for many college-educated persons, most recently including African Americans in a reverse Great Migration from northern areas.

 In 1997, Houstonians elected Lee P. Brown as the city's first African American mayor.